Skip to main content

 • If you test positive, contact your transplant care team as soon as possible.
 They will determine if you might benefit from available treatments.

-• If you are eligible, the preferred, most effective and safer treatment (Remdesivir) for transplant patients requires three days of intravenous (IV) infusions at a health authority infusion facility.
+• If you are eligible, the preferred, most effective and safer treatment (remdesivir) for transplant patients requires two or three days of intravenous (IV) infusions at a health authority infusion facility.
 Your transplant care team will work with the health authority where you live to ensure you receive it.

-• Paxlovid is an oral COVID-19 treatment available in BC; however, Paxlovid is not recommended for transplant patients because it interacts with transplant medications.
+• PAXLOVID is an oral COVID-19 treatment available in B.C.; however, it is not recommended for transplant patients because it interacts with transplant medications.

 For more information on COVID-19